Welkin-Y/cc-mini/README.md

 Use ${CLAUDE_SKILL_DIR} for the skill's directory path.
 ```

+---

-## Buddy — AI Companion Pet
+## Buddy — AI Companion

+> **Advanced feature** — fully implemented in the codebase, not formally released.

 cc-mini includes **Buddy**, a Tamagotchi-style AI companion that lives in your terminal.
-Each user gets a unique pet determined by a seeded PRNG — same user always gets the same species, rarity, and stats.
+Each user gets a unique pet determined by a seeded PRNG — same username always produces the same species, rarity, and stats.

 ### Quick start